The heater and stones are the heart of a sauna and the convective loop and löyly cavity they create are its soul.

 Based on conversations with a number of people in Finland, a properly high ceiling and benches with a closed sided heater provides the best sauna experience (second to a smoke sauna though).

-If you can’t get your feet well above the stones of a closed sided heater then an open sided heater will likely be the next best option.
-And if you can’t avoid a quite low ceiling then a Saunum is likely the ticket.
+If you can’t get your feet well above the stones of a closed sided heater then a short (not tower) open sided heater may be the next best option.
+And if you can’t avoid a quite low ceiling then either a Saunum or adding a convection tube to an open sided heater are likely the ticket.
 Keep in mind also that a Saunum can be used with a wood heater.
+Some Bio-sauna heaters such as from Klaf’s or SaunaSampo may also work.

 Bigger Is Not Necessarily Better – Too large of a heater can have a number of drawbacks.